top of page

 The Malavilla is a building of late medieval origin belonging to the fortified house type, which has almost disappeared in our Apennines.
 Malavilla, Malpasso were names that identified unsafe places in old maps due to brigandage or other threats.

-The fortified house is a building type that precedes the tower house: it is a sort of connecting link between a fortress and a sixteenth-century tower house.
-The construction philosophy of the building, generally three-storey in local stone, rectangular plan and double-pitched sandstone roof, is based on the concepts of defence and self-sufficiency.
+The fortified house is a building type that precedes the tower house: it is a sort of connecting link between a "rocca" and a sixteenth-century tower house.
+The construction philosophy of the building, generally three-storeys in local stone, rectangular plan and double-pitched sandstone roof, is based on the concepts of defence and self-sufficiency.
 The astonishing aspect of the Malavilla, despite its ancient origin, is the fact that it was conceived according to a unitary executive project: each of the building's construction details was created during construction according to a precise and predetermined will and never added later.

-The ground floor was used as a stable for raising a few animals that could guarantee the life of the people who lived there.
+The ground floor was used as stable for raising a few animals that could guarantee the life of the people who lived there.
 The first floor was the actual living space, reachable from the outside via a retractable staircase that guaranteed the defense of the building.

 The second floor was used as a bed, but also as a dovecote for breeding pigeons.
 It was also the place from which to monitor the territory of the Val Fabiola, dominated by the Castrignano Castle, and the two passages to the Val Parma and Val Baganza, crossed by the Via Longobarda, one of the Vie Romee that connected Parma to Rome, through the Apennines.

 Through an external retractable staircase, you reach the first floor, the real domestic environment of the fortified house.
 The trapdoor in the vault in the southwest corner also had a removable ladder that, once retracted, guaranteed the defense of the building.
-In fact, in the absence of a vertical connection, even breaking down the door on the ground floor, no one would have been able to go up to the next floors.
+As the matter of fact, in the absence of a vertical connection, even breaking down the door on the ground floor, no one would have been able to go up to the next floors.
 At the same time, the trapdoor guaranteed the possibility of reaching the animals on the ground floor to look after them and to feed themselves, without having to leave the building, thus avoiding exposing oneself to attacks or dangers.

 The domestic space or "fire room" as it was called by Lucio Gambi, sees the presence on the northeast side of a three-story sandstone sink with drains for the water to the outside and a window with the "balie" on the southeast side used mainly by women to sit and carry out some work under the daylight.
 Despite Gambi's happy definition, the Malavilla does not show any traces of a chimney: this element, to which we today attribute a particular antiquity, actually became widespread in rural buildings only from the mid-1700s.
 Before this period, other types of fireplaces existed, consisting of holes in the wall (sicconia) or in the roof, through which the smoke, produced by the fire lit directly in the room, could flow outwards.